sdn-sense/sdn-sense.github.io/NetControlAnsible.md

 Few notes:
 1. If you installed Site-RM using siterm-startup git repo - you need to prepare `fe/conf/etc/ansible-conf.yaml`.
 Based on your device(s) - look for examples below.
 2. Ansible can be configured to use SSH-Password and SSH-PrivKey authentication.
 Documentation below explains both methods.
-3. Currently - SiteRM cant mix Ansible and RAW plugins.
-(In near future - it will allow to use separate plugin based on switch, e.g.: Ansible,netconf,raw)
-4. **Switch defined inside the Ansible inventory file will not be represented in topology - unless it is explicitly mentioned inside the configuration for Site [here](https://github.com/sdn-sense/rm-configs)**
+3. **Switch defined inside the Ansible inventory file will not be represented in topology - unless it is explicitly mentioned inside the configuration for Site [here](https://github.com/sdn-sense/rm-configs)**
-5. **IMPORTANT** If your network device accepts only SSH via IPv6 (and Site-RM install uses docker) - docker is known to have issues with IPv6.
+4. **IMPORTANT** If your network device accepts only SSH via IPv6 (and Site-RM install uses docker) - docker is known to have issues with IPv6.
 Please use "-n host" for frontend container startup.
-6. **IMPORTANT** Ports in SENSE control on the network device, must be in trunk mode and not use access vlan.
+5. **IMPORTANT** Ports in SENSE control on the network device, must be in trunk mode and not use access vlan.
 Use native vlan for traffic without vlan tag.
-7. **IMPORTANT** Cisco NX OS9 and Arista EOS devices require to have empty list of allowed vlans (or any other vlans not controlled by SENSE).
+6. **IMPORTANT** Cisco NX OS9 and Arista EOS devices require to have empty list of allowed vlans (or any other vlans not controlled by SENSE).
 Please make sure SENSE controlled ports have `switchport trunk allowed vlan <none|or any other non sense controlled vlans>` parameter.
+7. **IMPORTANT** If you use Dell OS9 and `rate_limit: True` - Dell OS 9 allows maximum 3 rate limits per port.
+If you have more than 3 rate limits per port - you will get an error.
+Please make sure to remove rate limits which are not needed.
+SENSE does not limit of how many rate limits can be set on the port.
 # General ansible configuration template file
 ```
 inventory: